Ian Hall (rugby union)

 Born in Gilfach Goch, Hall was a strong running centre / wing with a great tackle.
-Capped eight times by his country between 1967-1974 he captained Aberavon RFC in the 1971/72 season.
+Capped eight times by his country between 1967 and 1974 he captained Aberavon RFC in the 1971/72 season.

+Hall's first cap was against the All Blacks (New Zealand) a week after his 21st birthday.

-A police officer by profession Hall also played for South Wales Police RFC.
+A police inspector formerly by profession Hall also played for South Wales Police RFC.

 After finishing his playing career, Hall moved into coaching where he took control of The Welsh Youth Team, South Wales Police RFC and then Swansea RFC.